2020 Themes To Be Announced.

-Great Books is offering a truly unique array of literary topics and genres that are sure to pique your child's intellectual curiosity each and every week.
+Great Books offers a truly unique array of literary topics and genres that are sure to pique your child's intellectual curiosity each and every week.

 Great Books' curriculum takes up the debate of timeless questions as students read both classical and contemporary works of literature.
 Each weekly session of our summer program provides new and challenging materials for our students

 Regardless of which campus and session students attend, the themes and literature elections are sure to foster thought-provoking questions and fruitful discussions!
-We will be announcing additional themes in coming weeks.
+We will be announcing new themes in the fall.
 Keep an eye out!

 Being forced to leave one's homeland is an unimaginable loss.
 But for many writers, exile can also be a source of creativity.
 The act of writing itself can be a way to reconnect with a life increasingly distant.
 As we read this week, we will ask: How do we come to belong to a place?
 What happens to our sense of self?
 What does global citizenship mean?
 Readings include Stefan Zweig, Naomi Shihab Nye, Edwidge Danticat, and more.
 Spring Greeney is a doctoral candidate at the University of Wisconsin-Madison.
 Dr. Wes Alcenat is an Assistant Professor of History and Affiliated Faculty, American Studies program at Fordham University, Rose Hill Campus.